BenjaminAdams/spa-seo-renderer/README.md

 Search engine bots are notoriously bad at crawling single page apps.
 Search engines will normally not let the AJAX requests finish before indexing your pages content.
 This will pre-render the page for them, allowing your SPA to be crawled properly.

+Dependencies:
+* Uses [PhantomJS](http://phantomjs.org/) to render the page.
+* Built using [NodeJs](https://nodejs.org), but you can use spa-seo-renderer to cache/render a website in any language.
+Example code with other languages below.
+* Recommended to host this on [Heroku](https://heroku.com) for free as your external cache source.

 ####Setup instructions
 These instructions will guide you through setting this up for free on [Heroku](https://heroku.com)
 * Create a new Heroku App.
 If you've never set one up before read [this](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction).
 I just created one at [https://seo-renderer.herokuapp.com](https://seo-renderer.herokuapp.com)
-* From the CLI run run `heroku buildpacks:set https://github.com/ddollar/heroku-buildpack-multi.git` to add [heroku-buildpack-multi](https://github.com/ddollar/heroku-buildpack-multi) buildpack to heroku project.
+* From the CLI run `heroku buildpacks:set https://github.com/ddollar/heroku-buildpack-multi.git` to add [heroku-buildpack-multi](https://github.com/ddollar/heroku-buildpack-multi) buildpack to heroku project.
 * Modify config.js file to your needs
 * Modify your existing application to redirect search engine bots to this app.

+Example code to redirect when a search engine bot is making the request.
+You would modify your existing website to detect if its a search engine.

+NodeJS SPA example:
 If your website is built with nodejs you can use the [express-device](https://github.com/rguerreiro/express-device) npm module.

-example code to redirect when a search engine bot is making the request.
-You would modify your existing website to detect if its a search engine

-NodeJS SPA example
 ```js
 app.get("*", function(req, res) {
   if (req.device.type === 'bot') {